RoysamLab/whole_brain_analysis/README.md

 ### (Option2) From automatic MRCNN
 #### Set up the enviroment for BrainCellSeg
-    Installyation Requirements:     Python 3.6, TensorFlow 1.3, Keras 2.0.8 and other common packages.
+    Installyation Requirements:     Python 3.6, TensorFlow 2.1, and other common packages.
     Highly recommend to install the GPU verison of Tensorflow

     ```